PauseAI/pauseai-website/src/posts/cybersecurity-risks.md

 1. The **capability of finding zero-day exploits** emerges
 2. The **model gets into the hand of bad actors**.
 This can happen if the model weights are leaked, if the model is open-sourced, or if it's developed by a malicious actor.
 3. The **security vulnerabilities are not patched** before such a cyberweapon is deployed.
-Unfortunately, the defenders are at a disadvantage if the model is widely distributed since patching + deploying takes far longer than attacking.
+Unfortunately, the defenders are at a disadvantage if the model is widely distributed for two reasons:
+   1. Patching + releasing + deploying takes far longer than attacking.
+   2. The attackers only need to find one vulnerability, while the defenders need to find all of them.

 There are various measures we can implement to tackle these: